Hudson Bay: Port

 The biggest port in the Hudson bay is the city of Churchill, which lies on the river with the same name, Churchill River.
 The Port of Churchill is a privately owned port on Hudson Bay in Churchill, Manitoba, Canada.
 Routes from the port connect to the North Atlantic through the Hudson Strait.
 As of 2008, the port had four deep-sea berths capable of handling Panamax-size vessels for the loading and unloading of grain, bulk commodities, general cargo, and tanker vessels.
 The port is connected to the Hudson Bay Railway, which shares the same parent company, and cargo connections are made with the Canadian National Railway system at HBR's southern terminus in The Pas.
 It is the only port of its size and scope in Canada that does not connect directly to the country's road system; all goods shipped overland to and from the port must travel by rail.

-The port was originally owned by the Government of Canada but was sold in 1997 to the American company OmniTRAX to run privately.
+The port was built and owned by the Government of Canada, but was sold in 1997 to the American company OmniTRAX to run privately.
 In December 2015, OmniTRAX announced it was negotiating a sale of the port, and the associated Hudson Bay Railway, to a group of First Nations based in northern Manitoba.
 With no sale finalized by July 2016, OmniTRAX shut down the port and the major railroad freight operations in August 2016.
-The railway continued to carry cargo to supply the town of Churchill itself until the line was damaged by flooding on May 23, 2017.
+The railway continued to carry cargo to supply the town of Churchill itself until the line was damaged by flooding on 23 May 2017.
 The Port and the Hudson Bay Railway were sold to Arctic Gateway Group—a consortium of First Nations, local governments, and corporate investors—in 2018.
-On July 9, 2019, ships on missions to resupply arctic communities began stopping at the port for additional cargo, and the port began shipping grain again on September 7, 2019.
+On 9 July 2019, ships resupplying Arctic communities began stopping at the port for additional cargo, and the port began shipping grain again on 7 September 2019.